(Studying back mice… page under construction)

 Back mice is one of the many names of these intriguing nodules

-Back mice is one of the many names that the LUMBAR FIBRO-FATTY NODULES or MASSES have received (Back mice was a name proposed by Peter Curtis on the 90’s).
+Back mice is one of the many names that the LUMBAR FIBRO-FATTY NODULES have received (Back mice was a name proposed by Peter Curtis on the 90’s).

-Many doctors got intrigued to study the mysterious painful nodules and everyone chose a different way to named…
+Many doctors got intrigued to study the mysterious painful nodules and it seems everyone chose a different way to named…

 - Rheumatic effusion or induration -Hautschwiele, Zellegewebesschwiele, Muskelschwiele or Knochenhautschwielen- (Froriep 1843)